 CBD vape juices, on the other hand, contain additives like propylene glycol.

-With CBD flower none of this is a concern: no extraction, no processing, no additives.
+With CBD flower none of this is a concern: it’s all full spectrum, no extraction, no processing, no additives.

 Where to Buy CBD Flower Near Me